-14 Ways Life Is Different When You Move From New York City To Los Angeles
+14 Ways Life Changes When You Move From LA To NYC

 The phrase "no offense" is a verbal cue that is almost always followed by something offensive.
 We all know this.
 It's basically there to cushion the blow.
 Whoever says it, doesn't want to catch you off guard, and at the same time is daring you to get offended.
 So no offense but —when I moved to this country, I won the geographical lottery and everyone else can suck it.